alexpaul/UIKit/Contacts-App-Challenge.md

 ## Level 1

+1. Use the contacts dictionary provided to create an array of `Contact`'s.
-1. Using the contacts dictionary provided populate a table view.
+2. Show the list of contacts on a table view.
 2. Use a generic table view subtitle cell:
-   1. Show the contact's first and last name in the cell text label
+   1. Show the contact's first and last name on the cell's text label.
+Create a computed property in your Contact struct to return `fullname`.
    2. Show the contact's phone number in the detail text label

 ## Level 2